agibalov/web-experiment/react-admin-experiment/todo_app_backend/README.md

 ## How to do things

-* `uv run uvicorn app:app --reload` to run.
+* `uv run uvicorn src.app:app --reload` to run.
 Go to http://localhost:8000/graphql for GraphiQL console.